Skip to content

 Yohaku visits Rockland yearly.
 His lifetime passion for photography led him to become an emanate Japanese photographic fine artist who led the photographic department at Nihon University in Tokyo.
 He is renowned for his use of classic darkroom techniques, spending days perfecting his images.

-It will be with the fine art black and white photographs in Photosynthesis and color fine art photographs by Ramona du Houx.
+It will be with the fine art black and white photographs in Photosynthesis and color fine art photographs by Ramona Cornell du Houx in Photosynthesis II.

 Please stay tuned for the announcement!
 We will welcome story submissions from Maine writers to go with the photographs.